-Simultaneous mark-recapture experiments will be used to estimate the spawning escapements of large- and medium-sized Chinook salmon in the Taku River in 2013.
-Immigrating salmon caught at Canyon Island and in the inriver nonlethal test fishery will be tagged and marked as the first of two sampling events.
-Event 2 will use samples from the inriver nonlethal test, annual Canadian sockeye commercial, and Aboriginal fisheries (all located in the lower river), and from sampling on the spawning grounds at the Nakina, Nahlin, Tatsamenie, Kowatua, Dudidontu rivers and at Tseta Creek.
+Simultaneous mark-recapture experiments will be used to estimate the spawning escapements of large- and medium-sized Chinook salmon in the Taku River in 2015.
+Immigrating salmon caught using fish wheels and drift gillnets below the U.S.-Canada border will be tagged and marked as the first of two sampling events.
+Event 2 will use samples from the inriver lethal test fishery, the annual Canadian sockeye commercial, and Aboriginal fisheries (all located in the lower river above the U.S. Canada border), and from sampling on the spawning grounds at the Nakina, Nahlin, Tatsamenie, Kowatua, and Dudidontu rivers, and at Tseta Creek.
+Additionally, on days when the lethal test and Canadian commercial fisheries are not operating, one of the event 1 gillnet crews located below the U.S.-Canada border will move up to the lethal fisheries site and operate as both a non-lethal test fishery for event 2 for in season abundance estimation (secondary objective 3), while continuing to tag all healthy untagged fish as a part of event 1 for the postseason abundance estimation (primary objectives 1 and 2).

-Event 1 - Canyon Island
+Event 1 - Canyon Island Fish Wheels and Drift Gillnet

-Personnel from ADF&G and TRTFN will capture Chinook salmon in 2 fish wheels and in a set gillnet operated at Canyon Island.
+Personnel from ADF&G and TRTFN will capture Chinook salmon in two fish wheels operated at Canyon Island.
 At Canyon Island, a fish wheel will be set up on each riverbank and the set gillnet will be fished below the lower fish wheel.
-Fish wheels will operate continuously (22-24 hours each day) throughout the season, beginning approximately May 1 or as soon as water levels are high enough to turn the wheels.
+All event 1 capture locations with reference to Canyon Island and the international boundary are depicted in Figure 2.
+Fish wheels will operate continuously (22-24 hours each day) throughout the season, beginning approximately May 7 or as soon as water levels are high enough to turn the wheels.
 A few Chinook salmon may enter the river prior to project startup but the number is assumed to be negligible.

 Water levels often fluctuate by more than 3 m during the season at Canyon Island.
-Generally, 95% of the upstream migration of returning Chinook salmon occurs by the first week of July on the Taku River.
-Fish wheels will be operated throughout the summer and into fall (autumn operations concentrate on capturing sockeye and coho salmon, but Chinook salmon will be sampled whenever captured).
+Generally, 95% of the upriver migration of returning Chinook salmon occurs by the first week of July on the Taku River.
+Fish wheels will be operated throughout the summer and into fall (autumn operations concentrate on capturing sockeye O. nerka and coho salmon O. kisutch, but Chinook salmon will be sampled whenever captured).

-Each fish wheel consists of aluminum pontoons for floatation, a solid steel axle with connecting struts for up to 4 baskets, 2 aluminum baskets frames covered with seine webbing, and aluminum live boxes.
+Each fish wheel consists of aluminum pontoons for floatation, a solid steel axle with connecting struts for up to 4 baskets, two aluminum basket frames covered with seine webbing, and aluminum live boxes.
 Design of the aluminum basket enables fish wheels to spin over a wide range of water levels or current velocities.
 These baskets are also more durable and manageable with replacement parts being easier to change when compared to the previous wooden basket configurations (Kelley et al. 1997).